 Of course not all beneficial insects are as pretty as Ladybugs or Dragonflies.

-Wasps are thought to be evil and dangerous, but actually there are some wasps that are beneficial for the garden and harmless for humans: the parasitic wasps.
-They feast on small worms and other harmful creatures that live on your flowers.
+Wasps are thought to be dangerous, but actually there are some wasps that are beneficial for the garden and harmless to humans: the parasitic wasps.
+Parasitic wasps feast on small worms and harmful creatures that live on flowers.

 Parasitic wasps like humidity so they will be attracted by moisture the same as the dragonfly.